AvinDevops/shell-script/readme.md

-** steps to create githun repo: **
+**steps to create githun repo:**
-1.create repo in github.
+* create repo in github.
-2.clone the http link to local desktop location.
+* clone the http link to local desktop location.
-3.start developing.
+* start developing.
-4.Add to temp area.
+* Add to temp area.